Email us Click Here

-Boots to Business This 2-day workshop is designed as an experience to assist you in realizing your entrepreneurial dreams and aspirations – whatever they may be!
-You will develop a set of skills and competencies forcued on entrepreneurial opportunity recognition, innovation, and small business management.
-This course is about dreaming and action.
+This 2-day workshop is designed as an experience to assist you in realizing your entrepreneurial dreams and aspirations – whatever they may be!
+You will develop a set of skills and competencies focused on entrepreneurial opportunity recognition, innovation, and small business management.
+This course is about putting your dreams into action.

 Bundles for Babies

-Career Assessment This workshop uses the MBTI and interest, values and skills inventories to provide a basic foundation of self-assessment as it relates to career choices.
-Participants will have a better understanding of themselves to make career decisions.
+This workshop uses the MBTI and interest, values and skills inventories to provide a basic foundation of self-assessment as it relates to your career choices.
+Participants will have a better understanding of themselves in order to make career decisions.
 Tools will be provided for participants to research career options.

-The EFMP Group is designed to information Barksdale AFB "Q" coded families about services that may be required or needed.
-It is also designd to identify gaps in the EFMP system, allow members to address concerns, seek assistance and more.
-Each support group meeting will have a guest speaker.
-The group meets monthly, oin the third Tuesday of the month.
+Via video/audio or in office.
+Meeting is designed to inform families about services that may be required or needed for exceptional family members.
+It is also designed to identify gaps in the EFMP system, allow members to address concerns, seek assistance and more.

-Gain an understanding of the Federal employment process and the Federal resume such as format, content and KSAs.
+This class helps participants gain an understanding of the Federal employment process and information about the Federal resume such as format, content and KSAs.
 Participants will receive hands-on experience in finding key words, writing KSAs and using usajobs.gov.

 Five Love Languages